 The following award levels are for the results reached in this performance test report.
-Please note that the performance test only tells you how much impact an Anti-Virus product may have on a system compared to other Anti-Virus products; it does not tell you anything about the effectiveness of the protection a product provides.
+Please note that the performance test only tells you how much impact an Anti-Virus product may have on a system compared to other Anti-Virus products (please read the note on page 8); it does not tell anything about the effectiveness of the protection a product provides.